DylanOrange/DylanOrange.github.io/_pages/cv.md

 Prizes
 ======
-* The Runner-up of Tencent AIMIS Medical Artificial Intelligence Algorithm Competition (2021)
+* Runner-up of Tencent AIMIS Medical Artificial Intelligence Algorithm Competition (2021)
-* The Second Prize of "Huawei Cup" The 17th China Post-graduate Mathematical Contest in Modeling (2020)
+* 2nd Prize of "Huawei Cup" The 17th China Post-graduate Mathematical Contest in Modeling (2020)
-* The Second Prize of China Undergraduate Mathematical Contest in Modeling (2017)
+* 2nd Prize of China Undergraduate Mathematical Contest in Modeling (2017)
-* The Third Prize of Tongji University Mathematical Contest in Modeling (2017)
+* 3rd Prize of Tongji University Mathematical Contest in Modeling (2017)

 Scholarships
 ======
-* The Third Prize of Tongji Scholarship of Excellence (2017, 2019)
+* 3rd Prize of Tongji Scholarship of Excellence (2017, 2019)
-* The First Prize of Tongji Scholarship of Excellence (2018)
+* 1st Prize of Tongji Scholarship of Excellence (2018)